vicvdn/push_swap/README.md

         - if ```len > 4``` => I push the 2 top values of stack_a to stack_b and then look at the number of values in stack_a.
         - if ```stack_a->len > 3``` after pushing twice to b then I'm going to calculate the cost of each node of stack_a to be inserted into the right place in stack_b and then push the "cheapest node" until I have 3 values left in stack_a to minisort.

+- **How do I compute the cheapest node** : I created an 'operation structure' that I stored the node structure.
+Therefore each node has a operation count of its own to both calculate the cost for it to be pushed in the right place in stack_b and actually perfom these operations if the node happens to be the cheapest.
+I first calculate how many operations are needed for each node of stack_a to get to the top and then how many operations are needed for their target in stack_b to get to the top (reminder : the target is the closest inferior number to our number in stack_b and if there is no inferior number the target becomes the maximum).
+When that is done, we sum the operations needed to get our node to the top of stack_a with those needed to get its target to the top of stack_b in the operation_count structure of our node (we repeat it for each node of stack_a).
+And now we can compare the total of operations to get our cheapest node and push it into the right place.

+- **When we only have 3 values left in stack_a** we do a mini-sort and push back all of our stack_b values calculating each time the target of the head of stack_b (that changes every time we push).
+Why do we calculate a target again?
+Because we need to know were to insert back our stack_b values.
+Now the target is the closest superior value, except if stack_b's head is superior to the maximum of stack_a, we push it over the minimum value of stack_a.

 ## My progression:

 First we focus on the parsing and the creation of the stack_a.
 Stack_b is created as well but not filled untill we start actually sorting the data.